echinopscis/echinopscis-sample-vault/README.md

 # echinopscis-sample-vault
 A sample [obsidian](https://obsidian.md) vault, preconfigured for biodiversity informatics

+## How to use

+1. [Download](https://obsidian.md/download) and install Obsidian for your operating system.
+1. [Download](https://github.com/echinopscis/echinopscis-sample-vault/releases/download/v0.0.1/echinopscis.zip) this sample vault (zipped) and extract to a directory on your computer.
+1. Open Obsidian, and select "Open folder as vault".
+Choose the sample vault that you extracted in the previous step.
+1. Explore - or work through the steps listed from the "start here" page.

+## Contents

 Contains the following plugins:

 |Function |Plugin / script | Dependencies |